These States Make It Harder for College Students to Vote

 • Idaho will enforce a law next year prohibiting student IDs from polls.

-• The North Carolina State Board of Elections is requesting public and private colleges to submit their IDs to have them approved for 2023 voting.
+• The North Carolina State Board of Elections announced 99 student and employee IDs valid for voting.

-College students looking to participate in elections have a more difficult time voting in several states.
-Long-term laws and new bills target the use of student IDs at the polls.
+College students looking to participate in elections can use their student IDs at the polls in several states with voter ID laws.
+Other states are making it harder for students to vote using student IDs through long-term laws and new bills.
 And a Texas bill and a GOP lawyer seek to remove polls from all higher education institutions.

 Thirty-six states require or request some form of identification to cast a ballot.
 The identification can include a signed affidavit or a variety of documents including signatures, official documents like bank statements, or photo identification like passports and driver's licenses.